getrawmetatable/Razer.X/README.md

 ## Razer X
-**Razer X is a luau bytecode decompiler & it's like synapse's own decompiler!**
+**Razer X is a luau bytecode decompiler for local/module scripts in game!**
 ## Initialization
 ```lua
 -->; Init